dxing97/subs2cia/README.md

                         output condensed file must be at least 20% as long as the chosen audio stream.
 If the output doesn't reach this minimum, then a different subtitle file will be chosen, if available.
-Used to ignore subtitles that contain onlysigns and songs.", 'metavar': '<ratio>',
+Used for ignoring subtitles that contain onlysigns and songs.", 'metavar': '<ratio>',
                         'container': <argparse._ArgumentGroup object at
-                        0x7ff2e3e102b0>, 'prog': 'main.py'}s long as the
+                        0x7fb949853a30>, 'prog': 'main.py'}s long as the
                         chosen audio stream.
 If the output doesn't reach this minimum, then a different subtitle file will be chosen, if available.
-Used to ignore subtitles that contain onlysigns and songs.
+Used for ignoring subtitles that contain onlysigns and songs.
   -tl ISO_code, --target-language ISO_code
                         If set, attempts to use audio and subtitle files that are in this language first.
-Should follow ISO language codes.
+Input should be an ISO 639-3 language code.
   -a, --absolute-paths  Prints absolute paths from the root directory instead
                         of given paths.
   -v, --verbose         Verbose output if set.